Bidimensionality and Kernels: Preliminaries

 The interpretation is that $\phi$ defines the space of {\em feasible solutions} $S$ for a graph $G$ by returning whether $S$ is feasible for $G$.
 For an example, for the {\sc Dominating Set} problem we have that $\phi(G,S) = {\bf true}$ if and only if $N[S] = V(G)$. {\em Edge subset problems} are defined similarly, with the only difference being that $S$ is a subset of $E(G)$ rather than $V(G)$.

-Let us remark that there are many vertex/edge subset problems which at a first glance do not look as if they could be captured by this definition.
+Let us remark that there are many vertex/edge subset problems which, at a first glance, do not look as if they could be captured by this definition.
 An example is the {\sc Cycle Packing} problem.
-Here input is a graph $G$ and integer $k$, and the task is to determine whether $G$ contains $k$ pairwise vertex-disjoint cycles $C_1, C_2, \ldots C_k$.
+Here the input is a graph $G$ and integer $k$, and the task is to determine whether $G$ contains $k$ pairwise vertex-disjoint cycles $C_1, C_2, \ldots , C_k$.
 This is a vertex subset problem because $G$ has $k$ vertex-disjoint cycles if and only if there exists a set $S \subseteq V(G)$ of size at least $k$ and $\phi(G,S)$ is true, where $\phi(G,S)$ is defined as follows.

-This definition may seem a bit silly, since checking whether $\phi(G,S)$ is true for a given graph $G$ and set $S$ is NP-complete.
+This definition may seem a bit silly, since checking whether $\phi(G,S)$ is true for a given graph $G$ and set $S$ is {\sf NP}-complete.
 In fact this problem is considered as a more difficult problem than {\sc Cycle Packing}.
-Nevertheless, this definition shows that {\sc Cycle Packing} is a vertex subset problem, which will allow us to give a linear kernel for {\sc Cycle Packing} on minor free graphs.
+Nevertheless, this definition shows that {\sc Cycle Packing} is a vertex subset problem, which will allow us to give a linear kernel for {\sc Cycle Packing} on minor free graphs (see also~\cite{Garnero2018} for explicit bounds on linear kernels for packing problems).

 For any vertex or edge subset minimization problem $\Pi$ we have that $(G,k) \in \Pi$ implies that $(G,k') \in \Pi$ for all $k' \geq k$.
 Similarly, for a vertex or edge subset maximization problem we have that $(G,k) \in \Pi$ implies that $(G,k') \in \Pi$ for all $k' \leq k$.
-Thus the notion of ``optimality'' is well defined for vertex and edge subset problems. \begin{definition} For a vertex/edge subset minimization problem $\Pi$, we define
+Thus the notion of ``optimality'' is well defined for vertex and edge subset problems. \begin{definition}[{\bf Optimum solution}] For a vertex/edge subset minimization problem $\Pi$, we define

 If no $k$ such that $(G,k) \in \Pi$ exists, $OPT_\Pi(G)$ returns $+\infty$.
 For a vertex/edge subset maximization problem $\Pi$,